This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

 1. CHAR THE EGGPLANT: Preheat your broiler to high and position a rack 15 cm from the element.
 Place eggplant halves cut-side down on a foil-lined baking sheet.
-Broil for 20–25 minutes, flipping once halfway, until the skin is collapsed and blackened in spots and the flesh is completely tender and collapsing.
+Broil for 20-25 minutes, flipping once halfway, until the skin is collapsed and blackened in spots and the flesh is completely tender and collapsing.
 Alternatively, char directly over a gas flame for a deeper smoke hit.
 Set aside to cool, then scoop flesh from skins, discarding skins.
-Roughly chop and place in a colander over a bowl for 10 minutes to drain excess liquid — this is non-negotiable, watery dip is sad dip.
+Roughly chop and place in a colander over a bowl for 10 minutes to drain excess liquid.
+Watery dip is sad dip, and this step is not optional.

 2. WOK-CHAR THE WALNUTS: Heat a dry wok over the highest flame your stove will produce.
 When it begins to smoke, add the walnut halves in a single layer.
-Toss constantly with a wooden spatula for 3–4 minutes until the walnuts are deeply golden, fragrant, and have dark spots — you want them past 'toasted' and flirting with 'burnt.'
+Toss constantly with a wooden spatula for 3-4 minutes until the walnuts are deeply golden, fragrant, and have dark spots.
+You want them past toasted and flirting with burnt.
 Remove immediately to a plate.
-Roughly chop half of them; leave the rest whole for garnish.
-The wok's intense dry heat develops bitter, roasted melanoidins in the walnuts that will anchor the whole dish.
+Roughly chop half of them and leave the rest whole for garnish.
+The wok's intense dry heat develops bitter, roasted melanoidins that will anchor the whole dish.

-3. MAKE THE RAMP OIL: Blanch the ramp leaves (not the bulbs) in boiling salted water for 20 seconds, then immediately plunge into an ice bath.
+3. MAKE THE RAMP OIL: Blanch the ramp leaves, not the bulbs, in boiling salted water for 20 seconds, then immediately plunge into an ice bath.
 Squeeze dry thoroughly.
 Combine blanched ramp leaves with 60 ml of the neutral oil in a blender and blitz on high for 90 seconds until completely smooth and neon green.
-Strain through a fine mesh sieve, pressing gently — don't force it or the oil will turn muddy.
-Set the vivid green ramp oil aside.
-Reserve the ramp bulbs.
+Strain through a fine mesh sieve, pressing gently.
+Don't force it or the oil will turn muddy.
+Set the vivid green ramp oil aside and reserve the ramp bulbs.

-4. CARAMELIZE ONIONS AND BLOOM SPICES: Add remaining 20 ml oil to the now-empty wok over medium-high heat.
-Add sliced onion and reserved ramp bulbs and cook, stirring occasionally, for 12–15 minutes until deeply golden and beginning to caramelize.
-The wok's high sides and residual char will add subtle smokiness to the onion.
+4. CARAMELIZE ONIONS AND BLOOM SPICES: Add the remaining 20 ml oil to the now-empty wok over medium-high heat.
+Add sliced onion and reserved ramp bulbs and cook, stirring occasionally, for 12-15 minutes until deeply golden and beginning to caramelize.
+The wok's high sides and residual char add subtle smokiness to the onion.
 Add minced garlic, turmeric, and cumin; stir-fry for 90 seconds until fragrant.
-Add dried mint and stir for 30 more seconds — it will darken and intensify.
+Add dried mint and stir for 30 more seconds.
+It will darken and intensify.
 Remove half the onion mixture and reserve for garnish.

-7. SERVE: This dip is best served warm or at room temperature — cold kashk gets gluey and loses its funk.
+7. SERVE: This dip is best warm or at room temperature.
+Cold kashk gets gluey and loses its funk.
 Serve immediately with warm flatbread or seasonal crudités.
 The ramp oil will separate slightly as it sits, which is beautiful, not a flaw.

 Variations

-- SMOKY MISO KASHK: Replace 2 tablespoons of kashk with an equal amount of white shiro miso — both are fermented, tangy, and umami-forward, and the miso deepens the savory base without announcing itself.
-Use only if you can't find kashk and want to stay weird.
+- Replace 2 tablespoons of kashk with an equal amount of white shiro miso.
+Both are fermented, tangy, and glutamate-rich, and the miso deepens the savory base without announcing itself.
+Use this only if you can't find kashk and want to stay weird.

-- RAMP-FREE FOUR SEASONS VERSION: When ramps are out of season, substitute the ramp oil with a chive and green garlic oil using the same blanch-and-blend method, or simply use a good Persian-style saffron butter drizzle for a more traditional (but still wok-toasted-walnut) result.
+- When ramps are out of season, substitute the ramp oil with a chive and green garlic oil using the same blanch-and-blend method, or drizzle with a Persian-style saffron butter for a more traditional result that still gets the wok-toasted walnut treatment.

-- COLD MEZZE STYLE: Chill the finished dip and thin it slightly with a tablespoon of cold water, then fold in a handful of torn fresh mint and parsley.
-Serve as a cold mezze alongside pickled vegetables — the fermented kashk and the pickles create a layered acidity that's genuinely addictive.
+- Chill the finished dip, thin it slightly with a tablespoon of cold water, and fold in torn fresh mint and flat-leaf parsley.
+Serve alongside pickled vegetables.
+The fermented kashk and the pickles build a layered acidity that's genuinely hard to stop eating.

 Reader Tips